Table of Contents

 Thankfully, there’s nothing to worry about the issue of security with cloud computing as they allow users to access core applications from any device and web browser without the need for a secure connection for instance a VPN.

-Ensure the organisation's security
+5. Ensure the organisation's security

 By backing up your data in the cloud, you can reduce the exposure of your files to security threats.

 Another advantage of cloud services is that the provider typically has a large team who has the sole task of keeping their cloud platform updated/patched and safe from hackers, more small businesses aren’t able to afford the same teams.

-Automatic updates boost company productivity.
+6. Automatic updates boost company productivity

-Meanwhile, with cloud applications, service providers handle the maintenance activities.
+Meanwhile, with cloud applications, service providers handle maintenance activities.
 These automatic patches save the time of your IT employees and the costs of hiring specialists for consultation.

-Provide data insights
+7. Provide data insights

 With the help of customised reports provided by some cloud applications, business leaders receive better data analytics.

-Disaster recovery and backup
+8. Disaster recovery and backup

 It either directly or indirectly provides off-site backup for all your business data.
 On top of that, you don’t need to make massive investments for on-site storage.